 SSM St. Mary’s Health Center

-Connie Thompson, RNC, BSN
+Meredith Meyer, RNC, BSN

 SSM St. Mary’s Health Center

-SSM Maternity Care Physician
+SSM Maternity Care Physicians

 Funding for the Quality Improvement through Perinatal Simulation program is provided in part by the Illinois Department of Public Health.